APSIMInitiative/ApsimX/Docs/content/Development/GetSource.md

 ---
-title: "Get Source"
+title: "Getting the source code"
 draft: false
 ---

-# Getting the source code

 The APSIM source code is located on GitHub so you will need to have a GitHub login if you want to contribute new features or modifications to the APSIM repository.